WordPress/openverse/documentation/meta/traffic/runbooks/identifying-and-blocking-traffic-anomalies.md

   networks and routers under the control of a single organization, typically an internet service provider or hosting company.

-  Typically, a single ASN makes up less than 10% of total Openverse requests in a given timeframe.
-If this percentage is larger, it could suggest that a user on the ASN is scraping Openverse or accessing Openverse programmatically in an aggressive way.
+  A single ASN usually makes up less than 10% of total Openverse requests in a given timeframe.
+If the percentage of requests from a single ASN is higher than 10%, it may indicate that one or more users on the ASN are scraping Openverse or over using/abusing expected programmatic access patterns.

 - Source user agents: Unique user-agent strings sent with requests to Openverse.
   Nearly all UA strings from web browsers begin with `Mozilla`.
 Outside of the